vatesfr/xen-orchestra/docs/docs/xo5/users.md

 ACLs are permissions that apply to preexisting objects, like users and groups.

 :::note
-This section describes ACL v1, used by the XO 5 interface.
-The REST API and XO 6 use a new RBAC model: see [ACL v2](../xo6/acl-v2.md).
+This section describes the original ACLs, used by the XO 5 interface.
+The REST API and XO 6 use a broader model: see [RBAC](../rbac.md).
 :::

 ### Who can manage ACLs?